Our immune systems are fighting to keep us healthy every day, so we should take every chance we get to help support them!

 20) Poultry

-You may not think about meat being an immune booster, but chicken and turkey fit the criteria!
+You may not think about meat being an immune booster, but lean protein sources like chicken breast and turkey fit the criteria!
+Chicken breast provides essential amino acids needed for immune health.
 This is because they support a healthy gut and contain a high number of vitamins and minerals.
 Carnosine is usually found in chicken and can help protect you against the flu virus cells.

 21) Chicken noodle soup